 Chances are if you’re visiting Sydney, you’re going to end up in Circular Quay.
-It’s the access point to the Opera House, the place where you get on the iconic Manly Ferry, it’s home to bars, restaurants and buskers with didgeridoos, but there are also some less well known, more quirky and just plain fun things to do in Circular Quay.
+It’s the access point to the Opera House, the place where you get on the iconic Manly Ferry, it’s home to bars, restaurants and buskers with didgeridoos, but alongside enjoying all these things, there are also some less well known, more quirky and just plain fun things to do in Circular Quay.

-Here’s our favourite 16 – including a seal that lives behind the Opera House, a pond of incredible eels, a Beyonce-themed cocktail bar and street art involving jam jar lids or an entire suspended tree…
+Here’s our favourites – including a seal that lives behind the Opera House, Sydney’s most unusual sandwich, a Beyonce-themed cocktail bar and a tiny bird treasure hunt by artist Tracey Emin..

 At the end of the post, you’ll also find a map with stars marking the location of all the quirky things to do in Circular Quay I’ve suggested.
 Click on it and it’ll take you to a larger version you can use to plan your time.